 \end{figure}

-Table 1 compares these different contributions, namely the $NPV$ lost by assuming policy adjustment costs when none are present (first entry in each cell, $[1]-[3]$ in the equations)) and the $NPV$ lost when ignoring policy adjustment costs when they are present (second entry in each cell of the table, contributions $([1]-[2])-([3]-[4]))$ in the equations) across the three different functional forms.
-Specifically, the table shows how these values change as we vary the severity of policy adjustment costs and the underlying environmental variability.
+Table 1 compares these different contributions, namely the $NPV$ lost by assuming policy adjustment costs when none are present (first entry in each cell, $ [3]-[1]$ in the equations)) and the $NPV$ lost when ignoring policy adjustment costs when they are present (second entry in each cell of the table, contributions $([1]-[2])-([3]-[4]))$ in the equations) across the three different functional forms.
+Specifically, the table shows how these values change as we vary the severity of policy adjustment costs.
 In each case, values are shown as percentages of the maximum expected $NPV$ in the base case where no policy adjustment costs apply or are assumed to apply $NPV_0({\bf h_0^*})$.
+For a sensitivity test where we draw similar comparisons for different amounts of environmental variation, see Supplementary Information X.X.

+We find a pronounced asymmetry when comparing the impact on the net present value of the fishery of assuming policy adjustment costs are present when they are absent with the impact of assuming they are absent when they are present.
+For all three types of policy adjustment cost, the impact on NPV of ignoring these costs if they are in fact present is much bigger than that incurred by fallaciously managing as if they are present when they do not occur.
+This asymmetry arises, because there is less difference in the dockside revenue under the two management recommendations than there is in the potential policy adjustment costs themselves, as is evident in for the particular parameters shown in Figure 5.

+We also see that the impacts on net present value of the fishery of incorrectly assuming or ignoring policy adjustment costs are most severe when these costs are assumed to scale quadratically with the size of the policy change being implemented ($\Pi_2$).

 \begin{table}[ht]